 Basic Adult Literacy

-A reading/writing program designed to teach non-readers through intermediate readers reading skills, and life skills through reading, writing, and mathematical exercises.
+A reading and writing program designed to teach non-readers through intermediate readers reading skills, and life skills through reading, writing, and mathematical exercises.
 Offenders whose test scores indicate 1.0 to 4.9 grade level are enrolled in this class.

 Adult Basic Education (ABE)/Developmental Studies